Social Data: What is Its Value and How to Use It to Drive Better Business Outcome

 Meanwhile, social network data has shifted towards media, communication, and computational social science.
 The BSD concept was introduced to help understand Big Data with social network data.
 Big Social Data refers specifically to social data that is of a large scale or significant importance.

 This research is based on the idea of “BSD” or “Big Social Data,” which includes social media content.
-The authors identify ethical and technical challenges with analyzing this data, including authenticity and reliability.
+The authors identify ethical and technical challenges in analyzing this data, including authenticity and reliability.
 As such, Big Data has practical applications by social scientists for research – like connecting the academy with society at large – but also for other areas such as business intelligence or market analysis.

 Buyer personas